wenquansjtu/open-agent-platform/README.md

 ## Getting Started

-To quickly get started with Open Agent Platform, check out the [Quickstart Guide](https://docs.oap.langchain.com/quickstart) in our documentation.
+To quickly get started with ForgeAI, check out the [Quickstart Guide](https://docs.oap.langchain.com/quickstart) in our documentation.

 ## Community and Support

 - **GitHub Issues**: Report bugs or request features [here](https://github.com/langchain-ai/open-agent-platform/issues).
 - **Discussions**: Join the conversation on our [GitHub Discussions page](https://github.com/langchain-ai/open-agent-platform/discussions).

-We encourage you to explore the platform, build your own agents, and contribute to the Open Agent Platform community!
+We encourage you to explore the platform, build your own agents, and contribute to the ForgeAI community!

 # Concepts/FAQ